The Dehn function of SL(n;Z): Siegel sets and the depth function

-Since $\cE$ is non-positively curved, $\delta_{\cE}$ grows at most quadratically, and our goal is to show that the same is true for the subset $\cE(\epsilon)$.
-In order to do so, we must study the {\em thin part} $\cE\setminus \cE(\epsilon)$ of $\cE$, and since the cusp of $\cM$ corresponds to this thin part, we will study $\cM$.
-The constructions in this section generalize to many reductive and semisimple Lie groups with the use of precise reduction theory, but we will only state the results for $\SL(p;\Z)$, as stating the theorems in full generality requires a lot of additional background.
+Let $G=\SL(p;\R)$ and $\Gamma=\SL(p;\Z)$.
+Given a fundamental set $F$ for the action of $\Gamma$ on $\cE$, one can construct a map $\cE\to \Gamma$ which sends each point $x$ of $\cE$ to an element $g\in \Gamma$ such that $x\in gF$.
+In general, this map need not be well-behaved, but if $F$ is a Siegel set, this map has many useful properties.
+In this section, we will define a Siegel set $\cS$ and describe some of its properties.
+Note that the constructions in this section generalize to many reductive and semisimple Lie groups with the use of precise reduction theory, but we will only state the results for $\SL(p;\Z)$, as stating the theorems in full generality requires a lot of additional background (see Sec.~\ref{sec:open} for some discussion of the general case).